It is essential to prepare a sound portfolio of work that can be used to demonstrate abilities.

-Vacancies appear in national newspapers and publications including Design Week and Creative Review, both their online and print versions.
+Vacancies appear in the online and print versions of publications such as Design Week and Creative Review.

 Freelance illustrators can register with the Association of Illustrators to be added to its database or they can contact potential clients directly via the Writers’ and Artists’ Yearbook.
 Read more on making speculative applications.

 There are routes into illustration for both university graduates and school leavers.

 Although there are no formal academic requirements for entry into the profession, fine art, illustration and graphic design qualifications may be helpful.
 Postgraduate courses may be beneficial and are available in subjects such as children’s book illustration, medical art, graphic design and illustration.
 However, aptitude, relevant experience and artistic abilities are generally considered by employers to be more important than qualifications.
 It is essential to prepare a sound portfolio of work that can be used to demonstrate abilities.

 Freelance illustrators have to be keen networkers to build up a number of contacts and have good business skills.
 Communication skills are important; you need to be able to discuss what is needed with clients.
 Being able to work to a brief is equally essential.
 You also need to be able to work within an agreed time frame and meet deadlines.
 Above all, illustrators are creative with excellent artistic skills.